TrackSpike/Lifep/README.md

 # LiFep
-Lifep (Lisp Interpreter For Educational Purposes)
+LiFep (Lisp Interpreter For Educational Purposes)

 With inspiration from https://github.com/kanaka/mal